 Read over your newly brainstormed list and prioritize them into the 3 most important New Year’s resolutions you want to go after.
 Studies have shown the more a goal means to you, the more likely you are to achieve it.
 Use the pages in the Rocketbook Panda Planner to verbalize your motivation and visualize the benefits that will come from a successful year of resolutions.
 Plainly, if you don’t care about your resolution, you won’t keep them.

 What if you want to adjust your new year’s resolutions?
 No problem.
 With the Rocketbook Panda Planner you can erase your pages and start anew.
-It’s never to late to start over.
-In fact, we’re still setting some of our 2021 resolutions.
+It’s never too late to start over.

 - Brainstorm your hopes for 2022